ouuan/CPTH/README.md

 What is CPTH?

-It's the Competitive Programming Template Headers.
+It's the Competitive Programming Template Headers for C++.

 It's not STL: It's for competitive programming.